-Get to know the heart and soul of this fascinating region with this suggested itinerary: walk the hills and valleys, discover lakes and mountains, explore markets and the restored railway, enjoy fine lunches in different settings… and then end each day with Hacienda Cusin’s log fires, comfy armchairs, art collections, house-games and sports.
+Get to know the heart and soul of this fascinating region with one of our suggested tours from Otavalo: walk the hills and valleys, discover lakes and mountains, explore markets and the restored railway, enjoy fine lunches in different settings… and then end each day with Hacienda Cusin’s log fires, comfy armchairs, art collections, house-games and sports.

 Day 1 – The Fine Art of Hacienda Living

 Explore the art and antiques of Salón Bolívar, the bar, dining room and upstairs corridor, taking a closer look at the Quito and Cusco School paintings.
 Wander around several acres of gardens, library and Reading Room, squash court, games room and Casa Cusin craft store.
 Explore El Monasterio de Cusin with its towers (find the secret door!), the views from the parapet, Salón Cotacachi, and dining room murals – don’t miss the Baroque altar and Andean cross.
 Get to know the residents of the stables: eight friendly horses, guinea-pigs, peacocks, llamas, odd-looking hens, turkeys, rabbits, geese, and more.
 Try one of many walks.

 At 5 p.m., tea on the main garden patio in the sunset’s often unusual glow, or a fireside cocktail.
 After a candlelit dinner, warmed by the log fire, watch the night sky or a film with popcorn.
 Bienvenidos!

 Request a self-guided tour at Reception.

 Chess, checkers, Scrabble, Monopoly, darts, ping-pong, pool, squash, volley-ball are complimentary.